Cycnus (son of Ares)

+Heracles fights Cycnus from a metope of the Treasury of the Athenians at Delphi, Greece.

 In Greek mythology, Cycnus (Ancient Greek: Κύκνος means "swan") or Cygnus was a bloodthirsty and cruel man who dwelt either in Pagasae, Thessaly or by the river Echedorus in Macedonia.

 Family

 Cycnus was the son of Ares by Pelopia or Pyrene.
 He married Themistonoe, daughter of King Ceyx of Trachis.

 Mythology

 Cycnus killed all of his guests until he was slain by Heracles.
 According to Pausanias, one of the men murdered by him was Lycus of Thrace.